The Pros and Cons of Coloring Books and Their Effects on Children's Creativity

 Some have pages that are activity-oriented (such as mazes, crosswords, and word searches).
 Some are promotional materials for movies, cartoon shows, and other licensed media.
 Some are for teaching children about something, like ballet and baseball.
 Let's not forget that some are themed to holidays like Christmas and Easter.

 As well as there are people who think that children learn things and have fun with coloring books, there are also those who are not keen on it.
 The latter group believes that they squelch children's creativity rather than foster it.

 Color in the Dinosaur...

 There are reasons why some people support coloring books.
-First of all, the main goal of them is to keep kids busy.
+First, the main goal of them is to keep kids busy.
 Most children have short attention spans, and waiting for their turn to, say, be examined by their pediatricians seems like "waiting forever."
 The same holds true with long car trips - even an hour's drive to Grandpa's farm seems like driving from New York to Los Angeles.